Has Paris Changed? The Good, The Bad & The Ugly

 The amount of beggars both in Paris and in smaller cities has increased and the tenacity by which they approach people and the lack of respect for others suggests to me that the organized beggar population is an industry, not a social problem.
 The truly needy who are mentally ill, addicted, and homeless are seeing people turn a blind eye to them simply because of the volume and competition from the professional beggars.
 I have a soft heart for the homeless, but it is becoming increasingly more difficult to tell who needs it and who doesn’t.
 One thing is for sure, the homelessness ebbs and flows in any large city in the world, but in Paris I noticed a dramatic increase from two years ago.
 Literally dozens and dozens out in the nearly freezing temperatures made me sad.

-In Bordeaux, for example, I spent an hour in the train station with Leah Travels and we were approached by or witnessed at least a dozen beggars roaming the crowds asking for money.
+In Bordeaux, for example, I spent an hour in the train station and was approached by or witnessed at least a dozen beggars roaming the crowds asking for money.
 One man was counting his change and sorting it into piles.
 It was more cash than either of us had in our wallets combined.
 Others worked in teams, we noticed, communicating by cell phone and using spotters.
 At one point, a thirty something gentleman approached us and asked for spare change in French.
-When Leah said she did not speak French he broke out into perfect English to ask for cash.
+When my friend said she did not speak French he broke out into perfect English to ask for cash.
 She politely refused stating a fact she had NONE left.
 He asked me and I very nicely asked him in French to please stop.
 He replied, “It’s a shame,” in English and continued to plea his case.
 I explained to him in French that I wish him well, but I did not have any change and to please now stop, but he kept at it.
 We moved inside and spoke to the Gendarme and they were sympathetic and went to speak with him.
 Later, we saw him on his cell phone and discovered that he was working with a whole group of men who acted one minute like they were drunk and then the next were organizing into groups to ask the crowds for money as one was the look out.
 Bi-lingual, cell phone carrying, organized groups of men…think of the potential if they were to have opportunities, drive and the gumption to start their own business of some useful kind.

 But fear not, Paris is still vibrant and there are signs of the youth rallying to keep French on top gastronomically and fashion-wise.
-The new shop on the corner of rue des Artistes and rue Buci called Blue Lemon has taken root and the young entrepreneurs running this location (part of a chain) were dynamic and positive.
+The shop on the corner of rue des Artistes and rue Buci called Blue Lemon has taken root and the young entrepreneurs running this location (part of a chain) were dynamic and positive.
 Brands like Monoprix and Naf Naf are offering alternative prices for clothes and accessories that real people can afford.
 Social media is leveling the playing field for smaller boutique stores, allowing them to engage their customers and gain the much needed attention to drive future clients their way.

 While Paris struggles with common problems such as homelessness, underemployment, and societal meltdowns, it remains a resilient city with proud people who rock the world in food and fashion like no other.
 Why dwell on the negative when there is so much positive going on – Vive La France!